My Heart Beats in Iloilo: Redesigning the Heart of a City

 The Story

-2023 was a year filled with blessings for TTGC.
-Winning awards across different countries, the founders traveled to receive honors while handling big projects.
-Amidst the busy schedule, they longed for everything they love about Iloilo — their hometown.
-When they learned about the Mayor’s invitation to create a new logo, as shared in the Philippine News Agency article by Perla Lena, it became deeply personal.
+2023was a year full of blessings for TTGC.
+The studio won awards across several countries.
+Its founders traveled to accept the honors while running big projects.
+Through the busy schedule, they missed everything they love about Iloilo, their hometown.
+Then the Mayor invited them into a city branding project to create a new logo.
+The invitation was shared in a Philippine News Agency article by Perla Lena.
+For the founders, the work became deeply personal.

-We appreciate the Mayor for the opportunity to create something for our hometown.
+The TTGC founders were grateful to the Mayor for the chance to create something for their hometown.

 The Design